Emergency Pediatric Dentist

 Let us Take Care of Your Child’s Oral Health.

 Many children get into accidents or experience dental emergencies.
-When this happens, contact Children’s Dentistry at 801-295-8322 as soon as possible so that our pediatric dentists can administer any treatment that your child may need.
+When this happens, contact Children’s Dentistry at 801-295-8322 as soon as possible so that our emergency pediatric dentist in Centerville, UT, can administer any treatment that your child may need.
 We have also provided some basic instructions on how to care for injuries before you arrive at our office.
 If you have any questions about emergency dental care in Centerville, Utah, and to make an appointment with Dr. Mark Nelson or Dr. Treagan White, call our office today.

 People of all ages can traumatically injure a tooth.
-Injuries may result in any number of situations, including bad falls, while playing a sport, or in a bike or car accident.
-When you experience a dental emergency, there are a few things you can do to care for the injury before meeting with our pediatric dentists.
+Injuries may result in any number of situations, including bad falls while playing a sport or in a bike or car accident.
+When you experience a dental emergency, there are a few things you can do to care for the injury before meeting with our emergency pediatric dentist in Centerville, UT.

 If you have a broken jaw or another serious injury, we recommend that you visit the emergency room or your medical physician before seeking dental treatment.
 If your injury is life-threatening, call 911 or go to the nearest emergency room.